Learn about Lunacy’s design tools

-- Select a layer to which you are going to apply a color.
-If you don’t select any layer, the eyedropper applies the color to the workspace.
+- Select a layer you want to recolor.
+If you don’t select any layer, the eyedropper will apply the new color to the workspace.

-Click the eyedropper icon on the toolbar or on the color picker panel, or just press
+- Select the Eyedropper tool on the toolbar or on the color picker panel, or press

-I. The cursor turns into the eyedropper.
-Also, the Colors panel appears on the left.
-It features four pallets:
+I. The cursor will turn into the eyedropper, and the Colors panel will appear on the left, featuring four pallets: